Is live chat helping my support team achieve their customer service and sales goals?

 Top Live Chat Metrics & KPIs and How to Improve Them

-In this section, we’ll be finding answers to the above-mentioned questions.
-We’ve compiled a list of live chat metrics you should track.
-But other than that, we’ll also plan to cover pointers that will allow you to improve each live chat performance metric effectively.
+In this section, we’ll explore a list of live chat metrics you should track.
+But other than that, we’ll also plan to cover pointers that will allow you to effectively improve each live chat performance metric.

-Please note: These pointers for improvement may also talk about how to manage data under each section.
+Please note: These pointers for improvement may also talk about managing data under each section.
 That’s because not each section needs improvement.
 They may also need points for better management.

 So, let’s get started!